 • Oaxacan farmers are known to separate coffee exceptionally well both before and during processing.

 • The Sierre Madra mountain range provides the region with volcanic soils and lush vegetation.

 • All coffee trees are shade-grown, supporting diverse forest habitats.

 • Oaxaca, along with neighboring state Chiapas, have the largest indigenous populations in the country.

 • Fair Trade organizations are now instrumental in socio-economic development in the area.

 • Organic farming is slowly strengthening local economies and improving nutrition.

-• Agriculture is ecologically sustainable and community-driven.
+• Coffee agriculture in the region is ecologically sustainable and community-driven.